ESO-Rennes/Network_Routing_Mapping/README.md

 # Routing shortest path distance in road and public transport networks

 This repository contains scripts and data to carry out network-based distance computation based on a Household Travel Survey conducted in 2019 (HMS 2019) in Bogotá, and a Household Travel Survey conducted in 2012 (HMS 2012) in Lima.
-The analysis uses database representing 22,000 households and 120,000 trips in each city, as well as road and public transport networks downloaded from OpenStreetMap or open data repositories.
+The analysis uses databases representing approx. 22,000 households and 120,000 trips in each city, as well as road and public transport networks downloaded from OpenStreetMap or open data repositories.
 The main outputs of this section are the trips databases of both cities with an additional variable accounting for the length of  each trip.

 The first scripts do the following: